Emmet-Allen/Emmet-Allen.github.io/_posts/2023-03-19-Object-Oriented-Programming-Abstraction.md

 This is the second part of the OOP primer series, where we discuss the concept of Abstraction and how it pertains to removing details of how an object works.

-As always, if there are any comments please feel free to email me.
+If there are any comments please feel free to email me.

 **<u>Abstraction</u>**